-In September 2021, following an independent review, a Ministerial statement was published regarding e-prescribing in Wales.
-Subsequently, Digital Health Care Wales were mandated by the Welsh Government to establish a portfolio to deliver digital medicines transformation across NHS Wales.
+In September 2021, following an independent review, a Ministerial Statement was published regarding e-prescribing in Wales.
+Subsequently, DHCW were mandated by WG to establish a portfolio to deliver digital medicines transformation across NHS Wales.

 The aim of this portfolio is to fully digitalise the electronic prescribing environment across all care settings in Wales, and associated processes to increase efficiency and safety, as described in the recommendations from the Strategic Review on The Future of Electronic Prescribing in Wales, 2021.
 The portfolio comprises of four elements: